sysgears/webpack-virtual-modules/README.md

 ## Usage

-You can use Webpack Virtual Modules with webpack 3 and 4.
-The examples below show the usage with webpack 4 and its latest API for hooks.
+You can use Webpack Virtual Modules with webpack 5, 4 and 3.
+The examples below show the usage with webpack 5 or 4.
 If you want to use our plugin with webpack 3, check out a dedicated doc:

 * [Webpack Virtual Modules with Webpack 3]